 In November of last year, my wife and I along with my son vacationed in several European countries in and around the former Yugoslavia.
-These included Croatia, Slovenia, Bosnia and Montenegro then we polished off the the two-week trip with a few extra days in Venice, Italy.
+These included Croatia, Slovenia, Bosnia and Montenegro then we polished off the two-week trip with a few extra days in Venice, Italy.
 During our time there we were expertly guided by a friendly Slovenian named Elvis.

 Not exactly the most popular name in Slovenia, no. Elvis was awesome, of course, and provided us with some particularly informative local-information and history about the areas we were visiting as he had lived and grown up there during the former Communist regime of Yugoslavia.
-What made Elvis so great was that he also watched and lived through the transition (1989 to present) of the entire region from Communism form of government to what I would now consider quasi-capitalism.
+What made Elvis so great was that he also watched and lived through the transition (1989 to present) of the entire region from Communism form of government to what I would now consider a quasi-capitalistic country.